neidl-connor-lab/virus-amplicon/README.md

 ### 2. Run `setup.sh` to set up LoFreq and make an index

 Create an alignment index from a reference sequence FASTA file, and write it to `pipeline/indices/`.
 Most viruses have an official NCBI [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/).
-This script will also set up LoFreq in your `pipeline/` directory.
+This script will also set up LoFreq in your `pipeline/` directory, and install the necessary R libraries (`argparse` and `tidyverse`).

 Run `setup.sh` with the `-h` flag to view the full list of options.